If you have clients whose main language is not English, sooner or

 Brief the interpreter beforehand.
 Clarify technical or complex terms with the interpreter before the interview or during the interview if needed.

-Before you start, introduce yourself and the interpreter, and explain how the discussion will work with the interpreter present.
+Before you start, introduce yourself and the interpreter to parents.
+Explain how the discussion will work with the interpreter present.

 - they can talk to you, rather than the interpreter